 On January 17 Georgia Tech will join fellow Atlantans and Americans in celebrating the life and legacy of Dr. Martin Luther King Jr. This is a time for both reflection and action with a number of special activities planned.

-Twenty years ago, Georgia Tech began its expansion abroad, creating a new branch campus in Metz, located in the French region of Lorraine.
+Twenty years ago, Georgia Tech began its expansion abroad, creating a new campus in Metz, located in the French region of Lorraine.
 That experiment has proven extraordinarily fruitful: it has given our students an immersive international educational experience, it has fostered new research partnerships and it has enhanced our reputation as a global university.